wazum/thumb-hash/README.md

 - TYPO3 CMS 12.4+ or 13.4+
 - PHP 8.2+
 - GD PHP extension (required; fallback processor and part of standard TYPO3 installs)
-- Imagick PHP extension (optional but recommended), otherwise GD is used
+- **Imagick PHP extension (strongly recommended for production)** — GD can cause memory exhaustion with large images
 - Composer dependency: `srwiez/thumbhash ^1.4`

 Notes:
 - You can choose the processor via `imageProcessor` (auto|imagick|gd).
 Explicit choices have no fallback.
+- When using GD with large images, increase PHP memory_limit to 512MB or higher

 ## License